Paul David Ronney

 Professor of Aerospace and Mechanical Engineering

-- 1983, PhD, Aeronautics and Astronautics, Massachusetts Institute of Technology
+- Doctoral Degree, Aerospace Engineer, Massachusetts Institute of Technology

-- 1979, Masters, Aeronautics, California Institute of Technology
+- Master's Degree, Aerospace Engineer, California Institute of Technology

-- 1978, Bachelors, Mechanical Engineering, University of California at Berkeley
+- Bachelor's Degree, Mechanical Engineering, University of California - Berkeley

 Paul D. Ronney is a Professor in the Department of Aerospace and Mechanical Engineering at the University of Southern California in Los Angeles, CA. Prof. Ronney received a Bachelor of Science degree in Mechanical Engineering from the University of California, Berkeley, a Master of Science degree in Aeronautics from the California Institute of Technology, and a Doctor of Science degree in Aeronautics and Astronautics from the Massachusetts Institute of Technology.
 He held postdoctoral appointments at the NASA Lewis (now Glenn) Research Center and the Laboratory for Computational Physics at the U. S. Naval Research Laboratory and a position as Assistant Professor in the Department of Mechanical and Aerospace Engineering at Princeton University before assuming his current position at USC.
 Prof. Ronney was the Payload Specialist Astronaut (Alternate) for Space Shuttle mission MSL-1 (STS-83, April 4 - 8, 1997) and the reflight of this mission (STS-94, July 1 - 16, 1997).